 This is pretty simple, and here is how you can do it:

 - Type Device Manager on the Windows search bar and select the top result.

 - Look for the Display Adapters option and expand it.

 - Right-click on the graphics driver and click on the Enable Device option.

-NOTE: If the Enable Device option is missing and instead you Disable Device option, then it basically means that the graphics driver is already enabled and you can simply head to the next solution.
+NOTE: If the Enable Device option is missing and you disable it, the graphics driver is already enabled.
+You can simply head to the next solution.

 After enabling the graphics driver, your PC should now detect the graphics card.